potassco/mapf-subgraph-system/README.md

 ## Requirements

+### Framework System

+Building the framework system requires

+- GNU make
+- `g++` compatible with standard c++11 support

-The system is intended to run in a POSIX terminal with GNU bash.
-To build the system `make` is used.
-The framework is written in C++ compiled by `g++` compatible with standard c++11.
+The system is intended to run in a POSIX terminal with GNU [bash](https://www.gnu.org/software/bash/).

+### SAT encoding

 The SAT encoding requires `Picat` binary which is included.

+### ASP encoding

-The ASP encoding requires `clingo`.
-For more details on the ASP encoding see the [readme](encodings/asp/README.md).
+The ASP encoding requires ASP system [clingo](https://potassco.org/clingo/) in version 5.5.0 or higher

+## Installation

+Clone this repository recursively via `git clone --recursive`.

+To build the framework system, run `make` in the root directory of the locally cloned repository.

 ## Usage

-To build the system call `make`.
-To solve a single instance call the built binary:
+To solve a single instance call the framework via

 ``` bash
 ./corridor_framework [-h] -b base_algorithm -i agents_file -s strategy [-t timeout]